 MADIGAN LINE EXPEDITION – EAST

 The Madigan Line Expedition (East) is a 13-day tag along.
 It meanders over landscapes of endless dunes rising and falling in a sea of brilliant red sand.
 Explore fauna and flora unique to the north Simpson Desert (Muna warliri); and a history where the desert has the last word.
 The Madigan Line, named in recognition of scientist and explorer Dr Cecil Madigan who trekked the route on camels in 1939.
 This tag along follows the original expedition but in reverse and as a result is one of the most challenging crossings of the Simpson Desert.
-So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath a Milky Way in full bloom.
+So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath the Milky Way in full bloom.
 Explore, discover and find new friendships born from a camaraderie inherent in Outback Australia.

 - Track Class Difficult